aelsabbahy/miniswarm/README.md

 * docker-machine >= 0.7.0
 * VirtualBox - Needed for local cluster, see FAQ for remote Swarm cluster

-## Miniswarm and Docker Swarm healthchecks tutorial (less than 10min)
+## Miniswarm: Local Docker Swarm and Docker health check tutorial (less than 10min)
 In this tutorial we'll install miniswarm, create a Swarm cluster, deploy some apps and learn all the features of miniswarm in the process.

 #### Install